Honouring commitment. Recognising excellence.

 Honorary Fellow of the RAD (FRAD)

-The highest honour conferred on dance teachers.
+The highest honour conferred on our dance teachers.
 Since 1960, it has been awarded in recognition of lifelong service to both dance and the profession.

 President’s Award